ctsit/redcap_entity/README-developer.md

 `ProtocolForm` customizes the default protocol form as follows:

-- Changes submit button text to "Submit Protocol"
+- Changes submit button text to "Submit Protocol".
-- Adds a helper text at the top of the form
+- Adds a helper text at the top of the form.
-- Sets "Title" as the 1st field
+- Sets "Title" as the 1st field.
-- Adds a CSS file that turns all fields labels into bold
+- Adds a CSS file that turns all fields labels into bold.
-- Adds a JS file that locks "Number" to be changed after the protocol is created
+- Adds a JS file that makes "Number" read-only after the protocol is created.

 classes/ProtocolForm.php